Top 14 Things to Do in Reykjavik

 What are the best tourist attractions in Reykjavik?

-The five most popular tourist attractions in Reykjavik are Hallgrimskirkja church, Harpa Concert Hall, the Sun Voyager, the National Museum of Iceland, and Perlan.
+The five most popular tourist attractions in Reykjavik are Hallgrimskirkja church, Harpa Concert Hall, the Sun Voyager, the National Museum of Iceland, and the Perlan Museum.

-What are some outdoor activities to do in Reykjavik?
+What are some outdoor activities you can do in Reykjavik?

 Reykjavik offers several outdoor activities, such as whale watching and puffin tours, glacier hiking, horseback riding, and hiking day trips.